vaishnavitv/vaishnavitv/README.md

 I am passionate about how to improve ways of working and increase the speed of business by accelerating value delivery and through visual communication.

 I am currently an ambassador for Google Women TechMaker (WTM) program, Drawify and Grammarly.
-I use my voice to bring represenation in product and tech in all the platforms.
+I use my voice to bring represenation in Product, User Experience and Tech in all these platforms.

 HTTP Status : 302 Found